SDA-SE/sda-dropwizard-commons/sda-commons-server-weld-testing/README.md

 `sda-commons-server-weld-testing` is used to bootstrap Dropwizard applications inside a Weld-SE container using the `DropwizardAppRule` during testing and provides CDI support for Servlets, listeners and resources.

+**Info:**
+We at SDA SE do not use CDI in our microservices any more.
+We believe that dependency injection is not helpful for small services.
+Therefore this module is not actively maintained by SDA SE developers.
+Automated security upgrades are enabled.
+Contributions of new features and bug fixes are welcome.

 ## Usage

 ### Testing